fleetdm/fleet/handbook/business-operations/README.md

 ### Communicating departures
 Although it's sad to see someone go, Fleet understands that not everything is meant to be forever [like open-source is](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 There are a few steps that the company needs to take to facilitate a departure.
-1. **Departing team member's manager**: Create [offboarding issue](https://github.com/fleetdm/confidential/issues/new/choose) and update last day in ["Fleeties"](https://fleetdm.com/handbook/company#org-chart).
+1. **Departing team member's manager**: Create and begin completing [offboarding issue](https://github.com/fleetdm/confidential/issues/new/choose).
-2. **Head of Business Operations**: After finding out at the next standup (or sooner), the Head of Business Operations will post in `#g-e` to inform the E-group of the team member's departure.
-E-group members will inform any other managers on their teams.
+2. **Head of Business Operations**: After finding out at the next standup (or sooner), the Head of Business Operations will post in `#g-e` to inform the E-group of the team member's departure and ask E-group members will inform any other managers on their teams.
 3. **CEO**: The CEO will make an announcement during the "🌈 Weekly Update" post on Friday in the `#general` channel on Slack.